 Check the terms and services offered

 Another easy way to verify if a proposed offer is legitimate is to check whether it actually matches up to the terms and services offered by the person or business in question.
-For example, Wonga only offers loans of up to R4000 for new customers, and up to R8000 for new customers, which are repayable from 4 days up to 3 months – and any person or business claiming to offer loans for more than these amounts or for longer periods isn’t the real Wonga.co.za.
+For example, Wonga only offers loans of up to R4000 with up to 3 months to repay for new customers, and up to R8000 with up to 6 months to repay for existing customers.
+Any person or business claiming to offer loans for more than these amounts or for longer periods isn’t the real Wonga.co.za.

 Ensure your browser is secure